 Wave 2 pupils will have been assessed and awarded an Education, Health and Care Plan which will be reviewed annually.
-This will be very specific about the needs of the pupil and the strategies that willhave to be employed to support the pupil and will be funded by the Local Authority.
-Wave 2 pupils are coded E on the annual school census.
+This will be very specific about the needs of the pupil and the strategies that will have to be employed to support the pupil and will be funded by the Local Authority.
+(Wave 2 pupils are coded E on the annual school census.)

-Wave 1 pupils will be pupils with Special Educational Needs and Disabilities that are displaying one or more of the following.
-Wave 1 pupils are coded K on the annual school census.
+Wave 1 pupils will be pupils with Special Educational Needs and Disabilities that are displaying one or more of the following: (Wave 1 pupils are coded K on the annual school census.)

-- Making little or no progress even when teaching approaches are targeted particularly to a pupil's identified area of weakness - Showing signs of difficulty in developing literacy or mathematics skills that result in poor attainment in some curriculum areas and these needs cannot be met via Quality First Teaching alone. - Presenting persistent emotional and/or behavioural difficulties, which are not improved by the behaviour management techniques usually employed in the school - Having sensory or physical problems, and continues to make little or no progress despite the provision of specialist equipment - Having communication and interaction difficulties, and continues to make little or no progress despite the provision of a differentiated curriculum - Having obvious working memory problems.
+• Making little or no progress even when teaching approaches are targeted particularly to a pupil's identified area of weakness

+• Showing signs of difficulty in developing literacy or mathematics skills that result in poor attainment in some curriculum areas and these needs cannot be met via Quality First Teaching alone.

+• Having sensory or physical problems, and continues to make little or no progress despite the provision of specialist equipment

+• Having communication and interaction difficulties, and continues to make little or no progress despite the provision of an adapted curriculum

+• Having obvious working memory problems - leading to little or no progress despite the provision of an adapted curriculum